Nico Hoerner Player Props: Cubs vs. Yankees

 Yankees Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 14th in the league.
+- The 8.7 strikeouts per nine innings put together by the Yankees pitching staff ranks 14th in MLB.

-- The Yankees rank 13th in baseball in home runs surrendered (96 total, 1.1 per game).
+- The Yankees rank 12th in baseball in home runs allowed (97 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.